The Net Present Value (NPV) is one of the most important and widely used concepts in finance and commercial real estate. In this article you’ll learn:

 NPV CalculatorFill out the quick form below and we'll email you our free NPV calculator.
 You can use our NPV calculator to quickly calculate NPV for any holding period you need.
 You can also visualize what your cash flows are doing in each period of the analysis.

 What is NPV?
-In this article we discussed what NPV is, detailed how it’s calculated as well as the intuition behind what it means.
-We also covered some common misconceptions and mistakes and finally we tied it all together with some relevant examples.
-Once you look at how NPV works, step-by-step, it’s easy to see that NPV is simply value minus cost.
+In this article we discussed what NPV is, what NPV means, the NPV decision rule, the importance of the discount rate, and how NPV is calculated.
+We also covered some common misconceptions and mistakes and reviewed several relevant examples along the way.
+Once you understand how NPV works step-by-step it’s easy to see that NPV is simply value minus cost.